 Visiting to the Hospital is from 2pm-4pm and 6pm-8pm.
-When visitors arrive at the Hospital we would ask them to please clean their hands.
-As is the case in all healthcare settings they will be required to wear a mask throughout their time in the Hospital.
+When visitors arrive at the Hospital we would ask them to please clean their hands and again when they are leaving.

 Please remember you are visiting at a time when we are dealing with COVID-19, in visiting the Hospital you are accepting the risks associated with attending the healthcare setting.